ProjectPythia/projectpythia.github.io/portal/cookbook-guide.md

 1. Once you are a member of the organization, navigate to the Settings of your cookbook repository and scroll down to the **Danger Zone**.
 1. Click "Transfer".
 1. Select or type "ProjectPythia", confirm, and transfer.
+1. When prompted about which teams to give access to, select "core". _This will enable the Pythia maintenance team to have full access to your repository._

 Once you have successfully transfered the repository, you'll most likely want to make a [personal fork and a local clone of the repository](https://foundations.projectpythia.org/foundations/github/github-cloning-forking.html) so that you can continue to develop and collaborate on the Cookbook via the [forking workflow](https://foundations.projectpythia.org/foundations/github/github-workflows.html#forking-workflow).